yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 13. Wait until your search resource has been deployed.

-14. Navigate to the **cognitive-search-<inject key="DeploymentID	" enableCopy="false"></inject>** and in the overview page copy the URL and paste it in a text editor such as notepad for later use.
+14. Navigate to the **cognitive-search-<inject key="Deployment-ID	" enableCopy="false"></inject>** and in the overview page copy the URL and paste it in a text editor such as notepad for later use.

    ![](../media/x689.png)